 This course examines various organizational structures and leadership styles.
 The student will also review leadership roles, management techniques and practices in the operation of sport organizations included sport business and traditional athletic settings.

-MGT 6153 Human Resources Management and Administration (3 credit hours) on-line

-The focus of this course is to examine the functional areas of human resource management including acquisition and placement, job analysis and design, training and development, performance management, and rewarding of human resources.
+MGT 6153 Human Resources Management and Administration (3 credit hours) on-line acquisition and placement, job analysis and design, training and development, performance management, and rewarding of human resources.
 Extensive reading, writing, group discussions, and case studies are utilized.